 Arconic Board Issues New Letter to Shareholders

-Additional information, including the letter to shareholders, investor presentation and supplemental proxy materials are available at www.arconic.com/annualmeeting.
-The Company urges shareholders to vote “FOR” the Company’s new slate of five director nominees and governance proposals on the WHITE proxy card.
+The Arconic (NYSE: ARNC) Board of Directors today issued a new letter to shareholders.
+Information regarding the Company’s track record and plan for continued value creation is available in its presentation to shareholders dated March 27, 2017.
+The presentation and other materials are available at www.arconic.com/annualmeeting.
+The Company urges shareholders to vote “FOR” the Company’s nominees and governance proposals on the WHITE proxy card.

 The full text of the letter follows: